 What are the advantages of studying at the ISU in Kassel?

-The ISU offer three to four-week academic programs, which feature the strengths of the University of Kassel in environmental sciences, Nano technology, and German language and culture.
+The ISU offer three to four-week academic programs, which feature the strengths of the University of Kassel in environmental sciences and German language and culture.
 The University of Kassel plays a leading role in environmental engineering in Germany, and has contributed significantly to the advancement of renewable energy technologies worldwide through its academic research and innovative technology transfer.
 Taught by internationally renowned faculty members, ISU offers the best opportunities for your child to study today’s global environmental challenges from a German perspective.

 Germany’s cultural heritage lies in its history, arts, literature, music, and architecture.
 The city of Kassel is not only home to the world famous modern art exhibition “documenta” and an extensive and outstanding museum landscape, it is also where the origins of the Brothers Grimm’s famous fairy tales can be found.
 Kassel and the surrounding region also offer plenty of opportunities to explore German history first-hand.
 Here is some of the richest cultural heritage in Germany, which makes Kassel truly an ideal place for your student’s introduction or further study of German culture.

 We ensure that your child is well taken care of during their stay in Kassel starting from their arrival in Kassel by providing the airport or train station pick-up and also a 24/7 emergency number.
 Besides, each of our ISU team member has own study abroad experiences, so they know exactly what your child might need and feel during their stay in Kassel and therefore they are a perfect companion for your child.